 There’s a good reason play stops on a golf course when lightning is in the area – and this grass pattern proves it.
 The Weeks Park Golf Course in Wichita Falls Texas featured an unintentional design element where lightning struck this May.

 Grass doesn’t have to feature a pattern to look good, but a playing field can turn into a work of art with the right grounds crew.
 Even when your team isn’t winning, seeing them play on a beautiful field can be a nice silver lining.
-Patterns aren’t just for playing games on, and you don’t have to be an expert to mimic the designs of multi-million dollar stadiums.
+Grass cutting designs aren’t just for playing fields and you don’t have to be an expert to mimic the designs of multi-million dollar stadiums.
 Connect with our lawn care experts to get the best lawn on the block!